nik01010/dashboardthemes/README.md

 - Easy creation of new themes and logos, without knowledge of CSS code.

-- Use of live theme switchers in apps (implemented in testing, to be added in package)
+- Use of live theme switchers in apps (implemented in testing, to be added in package).

 ## Installation